doctea/drum2musocv/README.md

 # Using single midimuso-cv board

-  - Configure mode by setting `MUSO_MODE` define to `MUSO_MODE_0B` (10xGate, 5xCV Envelope) or `MUSO_MODE_2B` (7xGate, 5xCV Envelope, 2xPitch, 2xPitch Gate)
+  - Configure mode by setting `MUSO_MODE` define in Drums.h to `MUSO_MODE_0B` (10xGate, 5xCV Envelope) or `MUSO_MODE_2B` (7xGate, 5xCV Envelope, 2xPitch, 2xPitch Gate)

 # Using multiple midimuso-cv boards

-  - Configure mode by setting `MUSO_MODE` define to `MUSO_MODE_0B_AND_2A` (10xGate, 5xCV Envelope, 2xPitch, 4xPitch Envelope)
+  - Configure mode by setting `MUSO_MODE` define in Drums.h to `MUSO_MODE_0B_AND_2A` (10xGate, 5xCV Envelope, 2xPitch, 4xPitch Envelope)
-  - Now supports running two midimuso-cv boards:
+  - Now supports running two midimuso-cv boards via MIDI splitter (NOT chained):
     - Board 1 in mode 0B (10 triggers* + 5 envelopes)
     - Board 2 in mode 2A (2 pitch outputs + 4 extended envelopes)
   - Extended envelopes can have parameters set using appropriate CC's on **Channel 11**
     - by default they trigger on notes on MIDI channels 1 + 2 (root pitch / pad pitch)
-  - Check `RELAY_PROGRAM_CHANGE` define in order to enable/protect setting of muso modes when you want to update its mode
+  - Check the `RELAY_PROGRAM_CHANGE` define in order to enable/protect setting of muso modes when you want to update its mode (allows/prevents program change messages being passed on)
   - *: Because of a problem with the MidiMuso-CV12 in mode 0B (A Gate 1 is also triggered on Channel 1 Pitch input), Kick moves to Stick and Stick is disabled, reducing us to 10 triggers instead of 11.
+But does mean the old 'Kick' output can be used as gate for MIDI channel 1.

 # MIDI parameters